 IFRS 9 (2009) introduces new requirements for the classification and measurement of financial assets.
 IFRS 9 (2010) introduces additions relating to financial liabilities.
-The IASB currently has an active project to make limited amendments to the classification and measurement requirements of IFRS 9 and add new requirements to address the impairment of financial assets and hedge accounting.
+IFRS 9 (2013) introduces new requirements for hedge accounting.
+The IASB currently has an active project to make limited amendments to the classification and measurement requirements of IFRS 9 and add new requirements to address the impairment of financial assets.

 The IFRS 9 (2009) requirements represent a significant change from the existing requirements in IAS 39 in respect of financial assets.
-The standard contains two primary measurement categories for financial assets: amortized cost and fair value.
+The standard contains two primary measurement categories for financial assets: amortised cost and fair value.
 A financial asset would be measured at amortised cost if it is held within a business model whose objective is to hold assets in order to collect contractual cash flows, and the asset's contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal outstanding.
 All other financial assets would be measured at fair value.
-The standard eliminates the existing IAS 39 categories of held to maturity, available-for-sale and loans and receivables.
-For an investment in an equity instrument which is not held for trading, the standard permits an irrevocable election, on initial recognition, on an individual share-by-share basis, to present all fair value changes from the investment in other comprehensive income.
-No amount recognized in other comprehensive income would ever be reclassified to profit or loss at a later date.
-However, dividends on such investments are recognized in profit or loss, rather than other comprehensive income unless they clearly represent a partial recovery of the cost of the investment.
-Investments in equity instruments in respect of which an entity does not elect to present fair value changes in other comprehensive income would be measured at fair value with changes in fair value recognized in profit or loss.
+The standard eliminates the existing IAS 39 categories of held-to-maturity, available-for-sale and loans and receivables.
+For an investment in an equity instrument that is not held for trading, the standard permits an irrevocable election, on initial recognition, on an individual share-by-share basis, to present all fair value changes from the investment in OCI.
+No amount recognised in OCI would ever be reclassified to profit or loss at a later date.
+However, dividends on such investments would be recognised in profit or loss, rather than OCI, unless they clearly represent a partial recovery of the cost of the investment.
+Investments in equity instruments in respect of which an entity does not elect to present fair value changes in OCI would be measured at fair value with changes in fair value recognised in profit or loss.

-The standard requires that derivatives embedded in contracts with a host that is a financial asset within the scope of the standard are not separated; instead the hybrid financial instrument is assessed in its entirety as to whether it should be measured at amortized cost or fair value.
+The standard requires derivatives embedded in contracts with a host that is a financial asset in the scope of the standard not to be separated; instead, the hybrid financial instrument is assessed in its entirety for whether it should be measured at amortised cost or fair value.